tcotten-scrypted/autonomous-virtual-beings/code/fl/docs/design.md

 Purpose and Design Philosophy

-This project demonstrates a minimal Transformer – a tiny Transformer model with only on the order of 2,900 parameters.
+This project demonstrates a Fluctlight Transformer – a tiny Transformer model with only on the order of 2,900 parameters.
 The purpose is to create the simplest functional Transformer to study and illustrate how Transformers work at a basic level.
 By using extremely small dimensions (embedding size 4, feed-forward hidden size 8, 2 heads, 2 layers), the model is easy to train on a CPU and easy to inspect or even overfit on a small dataset.
 Starting with such a minimal model (2.9K params) provides a baseline that can be progressively expanded to larger models.
 This minimal design is great for learning and debugging: it’s small enough to train quickly and observe behaviors (e.g. learning simple mappings), and it serves as a starting point for future unfolding (growing the model in size while reusing the learned parameters).

 Despite its size, the model includes all key components of a Transformer:
 	•	Token embeddings for a vocabulary of 256 (covering extended ASCII characters).